birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_blood.md

     * Less accurate as mainly reflects placental metabolism rather than fetal metabolism - as the umbilical vein carries oxygenated blood to the fetus from the placenta.
     * During umbilical cord compression, the venous flow will compress more than the arterial flow (as veins are more compressible than arteries).
 The fetus will respond by extracting more oxygen, hence eliminating more CO2 through the umbilical artieries, but the umbilical venous acid-base status will reamin equilibriated by the normally functioning placenta [[source]](https://www.ncbi.nlm.nih.gov/books/NBK545290/)

 Due to these differences, it is important to take **paired** arterial and venous cord blood samples.
-If only a single sample is taken, there is no way of knowing if it is arterial or venous.[[source]]((https://www.nnuh.nhs.uk/publication/download/babies-with-severe-umbilical-artery-acidosis-cord-arterial-ph-7-1-jcg0322-v3/))
+If only a single sample is taken, there is no way of knowing if it is arterial or venous.[Joint Trust Guideline (ref below)]

 It is also important to note the **timing** of the samples:
 * Clamped umbilical cord (isolated) will have reliable pH, pO2 and pCO2 up to 60 minutes after bith